Seven (1995 film): Art and literature

 According to Professor Thomas Fahy, art, literature, music, and high culture play pivotal roles in both Doe's mission and Somerset's investigation in Seven.
 Doe strategically conceals a crucial clue to his plot at the greed murder scene by turning a piece of art upside down, a detail discernible only by someone versed in art, and reflecting the city's own upturned status.
 Somerset engages in scholarly work at the library, accompanied by Johann Sebastian Bach's "Air" as a thematic backdrop to the intellectual atmosphere of the setting.
 Somerset explores works such as "The Parson's Tale" by Geoffrey Chaucer and Dante Alighieri's Divine Comedy as a way of understanding Doe.
-However, Somerset's intellectual and philosophical inclinations isolates him, with fellow officers resenting his propensity for posing what they deem unnecessary questions.
+However, Somerset's intellectual and philosophical inclinations isolate him, with fellow officers resenting his propensity for posing what they deem unnecessary questions.
 In contrast, Doe employs art for brutal purposes, crafting murder set pieces that undermine Somerset's sense of security.
 Mills, however, differs from both men, demonstrating a less comprehensive education and rudimentary understanding of these more cultured themes, which proves a disadvantage against the intellectual and well-read Doe.
 Writer Paul Gormley posited that Seven challenges racial stereotypes by affording Somerset a leading role with privileged knowledge, juxtaposing him with the naive white protagonist, Mills.

 Journalist Kim Newman describes Doe's murders as art installations intended for observation, reminiscent of philosopher Michel Foucault's concept of spectacular punishment.
 (Note: Attributed to multiple references:) The victims are staged like models, challenging the audience to perceive the murders as repulsive and compelling, using art to express violence and highlighting the cultural divide between the educated and uneducated.
 Doe's portrayal as an aesthete-killer draws comparisons with characters like fictional killers such as Hannibal Lecter, yet Doe does not define himself by high culture, surrounding himself with his own art.
 Some, like Professor Jeremy Tambling, find allegorical links between sins and murders to be forced, questioning Doe's embodiment of envy and representing lust through the victimized prostitute.